The Spooners of Porthmadog: Robert Stephenson

-The survey completed, Robert Stephenson walked the route with Archer, Spooner and his sons and Prichard.
-Stephenson gave his full approval to their plans.
-There has been much confusion and discussion concerning the Robert Stephenson involvement.
-The elder Robert Stephenson, who was the younger brother of George Stephenson, surveyed and laid out the route of the Nantlle Tramway c.1825 and, especially in recent years, it has generally been thought that he was the inspector of the Ffestiniog route.
-However, Dr. M.J.T.
-Lewis argues convincingly (on the basis of the published content of Stephenson's evidence to the Parliamentary Committee in 1832) that it was indeed George Stephenson's distinguished son Robert who advised the Ffestiniog promoters.
+After the survey was completed, Robert Stephenson walked the route with Archer, Spooner and his sons and Prichard.
+Stephenson gave his approval to their plans.
+There has been discussion of which Robert Stephenson this was.
+George Stephenson's younger brother Robert surveyed the route of the Nantlle Railway in 1825 and it has generally been thought that he was the inspector of the Ffestiniog route.
+However, it is now accepted that it was George's son Robert who advised the promoters of the Festiniog Railway, based on Stephenson's evidence to the Parliamentary Committee in 1832.